jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 The Global Configuration contains general configuration for the entire project:

-* "out-dir" – [optional; string] – Directory used for code generators output files; may be overridden for individual modules; default value depends on the tool reading the Module File
+* "build-dir" – [optional; string] – Directory used for build output files; may be overridden for individual modules; defaults to "build/"

-* "scratch-dir" – [optional; string] – Directory used for scratch files when processing filters or doing other operations requiring intermediate files; default value depends on the tool reading the Module File
+* "generate-dir" – [optional; string] – Directory used for code generator output files; may be overridden for individual modules; defaults to "libs/modules"

-* "texture-dir" – [optional; string] – Directory containing textures to import; can be overridden for individual textures; default value depends on the tool reading the Module File
+* "texture-dir" – [optional; string] – Directory containing textures to import; can be overridden for individual textures; defaults to "assets/textures/"

-* "material-dir" – [optional; string] – Directory containing materials to import; can be overridden for individual materials; default value depends on the tool reading the Module File
+* "material-dir" – [optional; string] – Directory containing materials to import; can be overridden for individual materials; defaults to "assets/materials/"

-* "object-dir" – [optional; string] – Directory containing objects to import; can be overridden for individual objects; default value depends on the tool reading the Module File
+* "object-dir" – [optional; string] – Directory containing objects to import; can be overridden for individual objects; defaults to "assets/objects/"

-* "mod-dir" – [optional; string] – Directory containing mods or other Javascript files to import; can be overridden for individual mods; default value depends on the tool reading the Module File
+* "mod-dir" – [optional; string] – Directory containing mods or other Javascript files to import; can be overridden for individual mods; defaults to "assets/mods/"

 * "pretty-print" – [optional; boolean; default is false] – If true, all module not specifying otherwise are formatted to be readable, using the "pretty-offset" value for formatting; if false the module is "packed"; can be overridden for individual modules

 * "pretty-offset" – [optional; positive integer or zero; default is "3"] – The number of spaces to offset when pretty printing; can be overridden for individual modules

-* "global-cache-filters" – [optional; JSON object; default is none] – Specifies cache-filters keyed by profile name or file extension, where the values are standard resource "cache-filters", See Standard Resource Configuration

-* "global-pack-filters" – [optional; JSON object; default is none] – Specifies pack-filters keyed by profile name or file extension, where the values are standard resource "pack-filters", See Standard Resource Configuration
+* "filter-profiles" – [optional; JSON object; default is none] – Specifies arrays of global filter declarations keyed by profile name, See Standard Resource Configuration, Filter Declarations

 Example:

 	{
 		"doc": "Top level.",
 		"config": {
-			"Global configuration."
+			"doc": "Global configuration.",
 			"out-dir": "build/",
 			"texture-dir": "assets/textures/",
 			"material-dir": "assets/materials/",